Twitter's security fell short before hack targeting celebrities, regulator says

 “That Twitter was vulnerable to an unsophisticated attack shows that self-regulation is not the answer,” said Linda Lacewell, the financial services superintendent.

-Twitter did not immediately respond to a request for comment.
-It has acknowledged that some employees were duped into sharing account credentials prior to the hack.
+Twitter said it cooperated with the review and was increasing security for its teams and platform.
+The company has acknowledged that some employees were duped into sharing account credentials prior to the hack.

+New York Governor Andrew Cuomo said the report demonstrated a “regulatory gap” and pledged the state would take the lead in introducing measures to protect users.

 Those whose accounts were hacked included U.S. presidential candidate Joe Biden; former President Barack Obama; billionaires Jeff Bezos, Bill Gates and Elon Musk; singer Kanye West, and his wife Kim Kardashian, the reality TV star.